zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 the clothes The heart is not bound by the obstacles of group feeding; the heart is not bound by the obstacles of residence; the heart is not bound by the obstacles of the patient's needs and medical necessities."
-In order not to be bound in the center of a family, one should be alone like a rhinoceros horn.
+In order not to be bound in the center of a family, one should be alone like a rhinoceros.
 Row.

 Because of that, the single enlightened person said:

 "In terms of taste, it is not a greedy person, a non-greedy person, no nurturing of others, a second-order beggar,

-is not restrained in the center of a family, should walk alone like a rhino horn. "
+is not restrained in the center of a family, should walk alone like a rhinoceros. "

 152. After giving up the five hijabs of breaking the mind, after expelling all the defilements,

-After cutting off love and apathy, the unstoppable should walk alone like a rhinoceros horn.
+After cutting off love and apathy, the unstoppable should walk alone like a rhinoceros.

 "The Five Hidden Empresses of Dismissing the Mind": "The one who is only enlightened, the desire to obliterate him, after giving up, after giving up,